TDAILab/tutorial-template/docs/source/src_knn.rst

 ------------
 Click the home page of the project page, and you enter github credential.
 After you fill out the form, you click the green "Initialize Project" button.
-A few minutes later, this message will be displayed on the page.
+A few minutes later, the blue "Pending" button and the red "Delete Resources in AWS" button will be displayed on the page.
+If you click the "Delete Resources in AWS" button, you can't run your project.

 .. _target to image: